Last updated January 11, 2022

-Car insurance is a legal requirement for all motorists, but which type of policy you choose is completely up to you depending on what you can afford, your car’s value, and other factors that can affect the cost of your premium.
+Car insurance is a legal requirement for all motorists, but which type of policy you choose is entirely up to you.
+You’ll need to consider what you can afford, your car’s value, and other factors that can affect the cost of your premium.

-Back in 2010, it was found that the average premium for third party only was nearly 50% more expensive than fully comp.
+Back in 2010, the average premium for third-party-only cover was nearly 50% more expensive than fully comp.
 So, it is always worth checking how much each policy will be and weighing up the benefits of each policy compared to the cost.

-Also, you mustn’t assume you are covered for everything if you opt for a comprehensive policy.
-Insurers offer different policies, including the amount of compulsory excess that is to be paid as well as benefits and you should check the T’s & C’s.
+Also, you must not assume you are covered for everything on a comprehensive policy.
+Insurers offer different policies including the amount of compulsory excess that is to be paid as well as benefits, like European breakdown cover, and you should check the T’s & C’s.
 For example, some insurers will offer inclusive breakdown cover, whereas others will offer this at an additional cost.